Dreamer (Martin Garrix song)

-"Dreamer" is a song by Dutch DJ Martin Garrix.
+"Dreamer" is a song by Dutch DJ and record producer Martin Garrix.
 Released as a single on 1 November 2018 alongside its music video, it features American soul singer Mike Yung.
 The song is dedicated to his wife Lydia, who had died earlier in 2018.

 Background

 Garrix announced in August 2018, a potential collaboration with Yung.
 In an interview, he spoke about working with Yung, who is also a street artist, and how he was impressed by his voice.
 Garrix said "He's an amazing singer.
 I've seen him on video, singing in the subway New York.
 His story ... he has been singing in the subway for 38 years.
 I invited him to Amsterdam, we had an amazing week, wrote music on a boat with a guitar."

 Yung also discussed how he was astonished by Garrix's interest to work with "a 60-year-old man" like him.
 He tweeted "This guy ... could work with anyone.
 Why he chose to work with a 60 yr old like me was always confusing ...
 Martin thank u for the opportunity, and I love you, man."